DevelopsenseLogo

 Testing Deep and Shallow (2): “Shallow” is a feature, not an insult!

 When we talk about deep and shallow testing in the Rapid Software Testing namespace, some people might assume that we mean “deep testing” is good and decent and honourable and pure, and that we mean “shallow” to be an insult, based on some kind of moral judgement.
 But we don’t.
 “Shallow” is not an insult.
-It’s a description.
+It is a description.

 Depth and shallowness are ways of talking about the thoroughness of testing, but they’re not assessments of its value.
 The value or quality or appropriateness of thoroughness can only be decided in context.
-Shallow testing can be ideal for some purposes, and deep testing can be pathological.
+Shallow testing can be absolutely ideal for some purposes, and deep testing can be pathological.
 How so?
 Let’s start by getting clear on what we do mean.

 Shallow testing is testing that has a chance of finding every easy bug.